ZeusWPI/zauth/README.md

     ```
     ZAUTH_ADMIN_PASSWORD=admin cargo run
     ```
-   The server should then run on[localhost:8000](http://localhost:8000) and create an admin user with password 'admin'.
+   The server should then run on [localhost:8000](http://localhost:8000) and create an admin user with password 'admin'.

 You can now start developing!
 A good way to start is to look at the routes defined in the [controllers](./src/controllers/).